HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 • Analogous colors (adjacent on the color wheel) create harmony and cohesion

-• Triadic colors (evenly spaced on the color wheel) create vibrant, balanced designs
+• Triadic colors (evenly spaced on the color wheel) create balanced designs with plenty of energy

 Businesses can leverage these relationships to create specific emotional responses and guide customer attention through visual hierarchies.

-Quick Tip: When designing call-to-action buttons, use complementary colors to your website’s dominant color scheme.
+Quick Tip: When designing call-to-action buttons, use colors that complement your website’s dominant scheme.
 This creates maximum visual contrast and can increase click-through rates by up to 32%.

-For online retailers, color choices directly impact conversion rates and average order values:
+For online retailers, color choices feed straight into conversion rates and average order values:

 • Product Photography: Using complementary background colors can increase product visibility by up to 40%